Tottenham Hale station

-Tottenham Hale is a National Rail and London Underground interchange station located in Tottenham Hale in north London, England.
+Tottenham Hale is an interchange station located in Tottenham Hale, North London for London Underground and National Rail services.

 On the National Rail network it is on the West Anglia Main Line, 6 mi from London Liverpool Street, and is served by Greater Anglia and Stansted Express.
 On the Underground it is on the Victoria line between Blackhorse Road and Seven Sisters.
-The station is in Travelcard Zone 3.
+The station is in London fare zone 3.